shaunsmith/functionslab/9-Functions-Invoke-OCI-Events.md

 ![Create rule action](images/create-rule-action.jpg)

-## Create an Object Storage bucket and upload an image
+## Create a public Object Storage bucket and upload an image

 Next, we will create an Object Storage bucket and upload an image to trigger an email notification.